Jennifer Capriati: 2001: Grand Slam champion and world No. 1

 Capriati was seeded 12th at the Australian Open.
-She rallied from a set and a break down to defeat Monica Seles to reach the semis for the second consecutive year, beating world No. 2 Davenport.
-In her first Grand Slam final, she defeated top seed and world No. 1, Martina Hingis, in straight sets to win her first Grand Slam singles title.
+She rallied from a set and a break down to defeat Monica Seles to reach the semis for the second consecutive year, wherein she beat world No. 2 Lindsay Davenport.
+In her first ever Grand Slam final, she defeated top seed and world No. 1 Martina Hingis in straight sets, to win her first Grand Slam singles title.
 She was the lowest seed to ever win the title, and also the first player since Tracy Austin in 1979 to defeat the top two ranked players in straight sets at a major.
 As a result of this triumph, Capriati re-entered the top 10 in the rankings at No. 7, the longest absence (nearly eight years) from the top 10 in WTA history.

 Capriati then reached the finals of the Cellular Cup in Oklahoma City, losing to Seles.
 After electing not to participate in the Indian Wells Open, Capriati reached the final in Miami, losing to Venus Williams after having failed to convert on eight championship points.

 Capriati then embarked on a remarkably successful clay court campaign.
 She won her second title of the year at the Family Circle Cup in Charleston, South Carolina, defeating Hingis in three sets in the final.
 She then lost in the final of Berlin to Amélie Mauresmo, also in three sets.
 Seeded fourth at the French Open, Capriati defeated top seed Hingis in the semifinals and the 12th seeded Kim Clijsters in the final to win her second consecutive Grand Slam title.
 Her 1–6, 6–4, 12–10 win over Clijsters had the longest-ever third set in a women's final in the French Open; four times in the match, Capriati was two points away from being defeated.
 She was only the fifth woman in history to win the Australian Open and the French Open consecutively.